نوع مقاله : مقاله پژوهشی

 Introduction

-Maize (Zea mays L.) is a vital global crop, serving as a significant food source and primary income for farmers, particularly in developing countries.
+Maize (Zea mays L.) is one of the vital crop in the world, serving as a significant food source and primary income for farmers, particularly in developing countries.
 It is also a key raw material for various industries, including biofuel (ethanol) production.
-Environmental stresses, especially drought, are the primary limiting factors for maize yield, severely impacting its growth and productivity.
-Sustainable and eco-friendly solutions, such as the application of micronutrients and plant growth regulators, can effectively enhance a plant's drought tolerance.
-Essential micronutrients like zinc (Zn) and iron (Fe) play crucial roles in plant physiological and biochemical processes; zinc is involved in chlorophyll synthesis and carbohydrate metabolism, while iron is vital for nitrogen fixation and antioxidant enzyme activity.
-Additionally, salicylic acid (SA), a plant growth regulator, is known to improve drought resistance.
+Moreover, drought stress, as one of the most important environmental limiting factors, severely affects the growth, productivity and yield of maize.
+Sustainable and eco-friendly solutions, such as the application of micronutrients and plant growth regulators, can effectively enhance plants drought tolerance.
+Essential micronutrients like iron (Fe) and zinc (Zn) play crucial roles in plant physiological and biochemical processes.
+Iron is involved in nitrogen fixation processes and antioxidant enzyme activity, while zinc is vital for chlorophyll synthesis and carbohydrate metabolism.
+Additionally, salicylic acid (SA), as a plant growth regulator, is known to improve plant drought resistance.
 Given the arid and semi-arid climate of Iran and the scarcity of water resources, it is essential to investigate innovative strategies to improve maize performance under these conditions.
-This study aims to evaluate the effects of the combined application of iron and zinc micronutrients with salicylic acid on the growth and yield characteristics of maize under drought conditions.
+The objective of this study was to evaluate the effects of combined application of iron and zinc micronutrients along with salicylic acid on yield and growth characteristics of maize under drought conditions.

 Materials and methods